 James ran in last year’s special election for the Saint Paul School Board and received the support of 21,814 Saint Paul residents, finishing a close third out of six candidates.
 The 2020 campaign gave him a unique opportunity to engage with hundreds of community members to gain insights into the critical issues facing the district.
 District parents/caregivers, students, educators, and staff voiced concerns about sustained significant enrollment loss, the lack of transparency around a new school safety plan, gaps in student academic achievement between BIPOC students and white students, and the continued delay of culturally relevant curriculum initiatives.

 Professionally, he currently serves as the Executive Director of the Highland Business Association which represents the Highland Park business community.
 In that role he also serves as the Chair of the Southwest Business Coalition.
 In March 2021, he was elected by the Minnesota Legislature to serve a six year term on the University of Minnesota Board of Regents, representing the 4th Congressional District.
 He also serves on the Board of Directors and Governance Committee of CAPI, an immigrant and refugee resource and service organization.

-An ardent supporter of the Twin Cities restaurant scene, James lives in the Summit-University neighborhood of Saint Paul, right down the street from the Rondo Complex and Martin Luther King Recreation Center with three roommates, all proud alumni of Saint Paul Public Schools.
+An ardent supporter of the Twin Cities restaurant scene, James is a renter in the Summit-University neighborhood of Saint Paul, right down the street from the Rondo Complex and Martin Luther King Recreation Center.

 Learn more about why James is running here.